avoyko/telegram_bot/README.md

 * Install Python of version 3.8 (at least)
 * Install *selenium, requests* and *bs4* packages
 * Install a WebDriver for Google Chrome (or any other browser)
-* Once you your WebDriver is installed insert the path to it in line 101 (if your WebDriver isn't for Google Chrome, then also change line 102)
+* Once your WebDriver is installed insert the path to it in line 101 of the main code (if your WebDriver isn't for Google Chrome, then also change line 102)
 * Run the code

 Congratulate yourself!